Michelin-starred Per Se settles NY charges it withheld tips

-NEW YORK, July 2 Per Se, the three Michelin-starred Manhattan restaurant run by Thomas Keller, will pay $500,000 to settle charges it withheld tips from workers who staffed private dining events, even as it portrayed those tips to customers as gratuities.
+NEW YORK Per Se, the three Michelin-starred Manhattan restaurant run by Thomas Keller, will pay $500,000 to settle charges it withheld tips from workers who staffed private dining events, even as it portrayed those tips to customers as gratuities.

 Thursday's settlement resolves a New York probe accusing Per Se, whose prix-fixe tasting menus cost $310 before drinks, tax and tip, of violating state labor law by using what it told customers on bills was a 20 percent "service charge" for restaurant operations, not to pay employees.